 3 days of learning (1 day per week spread over 3 weeks).

-This course will take place online on the 6th, 13th and 20th May 2021 - learners will need to attend each session.
+This course will take place online on 3 consecutive Thursdays - the 9th, 16th and 23rd September 2021 - learners will need to attend each session.

 Online group sessions, facilitated by a trade union education tutor via Microsoft Teams.